wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 # Writing a Custom Local Authenticator

-The default WSO2 Identity Server authenticator is the basic authenticator.
-It is a local authenticator that authenticates the end users using a connected user store and the provided user name and password.
-When a user needs to be authenticated with the user store and authorized based on the assigned user role, you can write a custom local authenticator.
-Let's try out a sample scenario on this.
+A basic authenticator is available by default in the WSO2 identity server.
+It is a local authenticator that authenticates end users with a connected user store and the provided credentials.
+Writing a custom local authenticator grants you the ability to authorize users based on their user roles.

 ### Sample scenario
 You have an app called playground that is used for importing/exporting photos.
-The playground uses OpenID Connect to let the users log into it.
-The playground only allows the users who are assigned with the photoSharingRole user role to log in to it.
-(The users with other user roles are not allowed to log in to the playground application)
+The playground app uses OpenID Connect for authentication.
+The app only allows users assigned to photoSharingRole role to log in.

-This requirement can be easily achieved through WSO2 Identity Server extension points that have the ability to plug custom local authenticators.
+To achieve this, you can plug a custom local authenticator to a WSO2 Identity Server extension point.

 ### Configurations
 The following steps explain how you can write a custom local authenticator by extending the **AbstractApplicationAuthenticator** class and implementing the **LocalApplicationAuthenticator** class and how this custom local authenticator can be plugged into these extension points.